fbessho/PyPoi/README.md

 ) to know how to install/use it if you're not familiar with it.

 First of all, clone the repository

 ```
 git clone https://github.com/fbessho/PyPoi.git
 cd PyPoi
 ```

-Then create a new virtualenv and install required packages.
+Then create a new virtualenv

 ```
 mkvirtualenv pypoi
 ```

 Install required packages

 ```
 pip install -r requirements.txt
 ```

 **If you get error in pyamg installation, please install numpy first by the following command, and try the install command above again.**

 ```
 pip install $(grep numpy requirements.txt)
 # or